 8. Ampay National Sanctuary

-On the slopes of the snow-capped Ampay mountain, between 3000 and 3600 meters above sea level, lies one of the most impressive areas of rainforest in Peru: the Intimpas forest.
-If you arrive early in the morning, you will find a great variety of endemic birds.
-Among them, you can observe the creamy-crested and Apurímac spinetails and the Apurímac brushfinch, an endemic species categorized as vulnerable.
-Other possibilities include the mighty Andean condor – South America’s largest bird-of-prey, soaring above the peaks.
+On the slopes of the snow-capped Ampay mountain in southern part, between 3,000 and 3,600 meters above sea level, lies one of the most impressive areas of rainforest in Peru, the Intimpas Forest.
+If you arrive early in the morning you will find a great variety of endemic birds.
+Among them, you can observe the Creamy-crested and Apurímac Spinetails and the Apurímac Brushfinch, an endemic species categorised as vulnerable.
+Other possibilities include the mighty Andean Condor – South America’s largest bird-of-prey – soaring above the peaks.

-A short distance from the city of Iquitos, in the lower Nanay, there is a forest that grows on white sand.
-Its soil has few nutrients, but the vegetation is well adapted to these poor conditions and forms forests up to 25 to 30 metres high, known as white sand forests or varillales.
-These are home to very specialised species restricted to this type of habitat.
-Among them is the Iquitos gnatcatcher, a small bird with grey plumage and a white chest, which is a must-see for visiting birders.
-There is also a chance of coming across the ancient antwren, a species unknown to science until 1998.
+A short distance from the city of Iquitos in north eastern region, in the lower Nanay, there is a forest that grows on white sand.
+Its soil has few nutrients but the vegetation is well adapted to these poor conditions and forms forests up to 25 to 30 metres high, known as white sand forests or varillales.
+These are home to the very specialised species restricted to this type of habitat.
+Among them is the Iquitos Gnatcatcher, a small bird with grey plumage and a white chest, which is a must-see for anyone.
+There is also a chance of coming across the ancient Antwren, a species unknown to science until 1998.

 Photo credit: Allpahuayo Mishana National Reserve, PromPeru

-As you can see, whether you are a relative novice or highly experienced birder, you’ll find plenty to see in Peru; along with the amazing sights and sounds of this friendly country, incredible landscapes, historic monuments and food and drink.
-There can surely be no better place for the birding trip of a lifetime!
+Whether you are a relative novice or a highly experienced birder, you’ll find plenty of birding opportunities in Peru.
+Along with the amazing cultural sights and sounds of the people living in this friendly country there are incredible landscapes, historic monuments, interesting wildlife, and delicious food and drink.
+There can surely be no better place for the birding trip of a lifetime than Peru!

-For more information, contact one of the local wildlife specialists to book directly your next Peru Birding adventure available throughout the year.
+For more information contact one of the local wildlife specialists to book your next Peru Birdwatching adventure.
+Trips of differing durations are available throughout the year.